LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 Nest (NestJS) is a Node.js server-side application framework for building scalable, efficient applications.

 It is written in TypeScript and built on Express, a very minimalistic framework that is great on its own but lacks structure.
-It combines the programming paradigms such as object-oriented programming, functional programming, and functional reactive programming.
+It combines programming paradigms such as object-oriented programming, functional programming, and functional reactive programming.

 It is a framework to use if you want a lot of structure on your backend.
 Its syntax and structure are very similar to AngularJS, a front-end framework.
 And it uses TypeScript, services, and dependency injection in the same way that AngularJS does.